xwp/stream/contributing.md

    git push origin <topic-branch-name>
    ```

-7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) (with a clear title and description) to the `develop` branch.
+7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) (with a clear title and description) to the `master` branch.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the [GPL v2 license](https://www.gnu.org/licenses/gpl-2.0.html).